Narrow-Code/WIG-Android/README.md

 - As the buttons are pressed the amount will change in real time

 ---

+## Location Table Features
+Location Table is able to be accessed via the Scanner View page, then selecting the Locations button above the table.

+### Add New Location <a name="add-new-location"></a>
+There are two ways to add a Location to the inventory.
+   1. **Scan Unused QR Code**
+      - In Scanner View, use the camera and aim it at a QR code
+      - The Scanner will auto detect and send to the server
+      - If the QR exists as a Location or Ownership it will return existing Location or Ownership
+      - If the QR does not exist in database it will prompt open the Manually Add option

+   2. **Manually Add**
+      - In Scanner View, click on the Plus + icon on the top right of the Location table
+      - Enter the Locations's Name and a QR-Code to associate with it
+      - Select **Location** from the dropdown menu
+      - Click **Create*
+      - The Location will then be added to your inventory and can be scanned for later use

+### Edit Location <a name="edit-location"></a>
+An Location can be edited to change to following fields:
+- Name: This is the display name to appear on any table
+- QR: This is the customized code that can be scanned to retrieve the Location
+- Tags: A keyword or term assigned for search criteria
+- Notes/Description: Customized notes as self reminders about the Location

+**How to Edit**
+- In Scanner View have Locations table selected
+- Have Location added to table
+- Click on the Location you wish to edit
+- Fill out the fields to edit
+- Click Save

+### Remove Location <a name="remove-location"></a>
+Removing a Location only removes it from the Location table.
+It does not Delete it from inventory.

+**How to Remove Single Location**
+- In Scanner View have Locations table selected
+- Long hold click on the Location to remove
+- Confirm the Location removal

+### Clear Location <a name="clear-locations"></a>
+Clearing Locations removes all Locations from the Locations table.
+It does not Delete any from the inventory.

+**How to Clear Locations**
+- In Scanner View have Locations table selected
+- Click the **CLEAR** button toward the bottom left of the table

+### Search Locations <a name="search-locations"></a>
+- In Scanner View have Locations table selected
+- Click on magnifying glass icon toward upper right hand side of Locations table
+- Enter search criteria and select Search
+- Click on the Location you would like to add to the table
+- Click the Add button in the prompt
+- Click Cancel button at the bottom of the search popup
+- Locations will be added to the table

+### Unpack Locations <a name="unpack-locations"></a>
+Unpacking Locations is the action to populate the Ownerships table with all Ownerships that are associated with any Location inside of the Locations table.

+For example, John has 2 rolls of paper towels and a wrench in his grey bin, he also has a screw driver in his purple box.
+John has his purple box and his grey bin both populated in his Locations Table.
+When John clicks on **Unpack* his Ownership table populates with his paper towels, wrench and screw driver.

+**How to Unpack Locations**
+- In Scanner View have Locations Table selected
+- Must have at least one Location populated in the table
+- Click on the Unpack button
+- Ownership Table will then be populated
+- Navigate to Ownerships Table to view all Ownerships

 ## Appendix <a name="appendix"></a>
 - **Owner**: The Owner represents the user of the application.